nanoc/nanoc.app/content/about.md

 : Because static sites are developed locally, you can play around with the site to your heart’s content without affecting the live site.

 versionable
-: Static site generators commonly store their content in flat text files.
+: Static-site generators commonly store their content in flat text files.
 This makes them ideal to be used with version control system, such as [Git](http://git-scm.com/).
-Because of this, many sites built with static site generators are open-source.
+Because of this, many sites built with static-site generators are open-source.

 NOTE: Just because static sites are safer than dynamic sites does not mean you don’t need to take security into account.
 Use strong passwords, don’t communicate credentials over plaintext, etc.